mimisasouvanh/QbAdd-inDotNet/README.md

-# QuickBooks Excel Add-in with .Net
+# Excel Add-in with ASP.NET and QuickBooks

 Microsoft Office Excel Add-in that integrates with QuickBooks.